Floorp-Projects/Floorp/services/healthreport/docs/dataformat.rst

     Integer count of the number of times the user manually adjusted the detected language after having first translated the page. deniedTranslationOffer
-    Integer count of the number of times the user opted-out offered page translation, either by the Not Now button or by the notification's close button in the "offer" state. showOriginalContent
+    Integer count of the numbers of times the user opted-out offered page translation, either by the Not Now button or by the notification's close button in the "offer" state.
-    Integer count of the number of times the user activated the Show Original command.

 Additional daily counts broken down by language are reported in the following
 properties: